 - Once your materials (video, readings, assignments, etc) are ready, send them to OME to be posted for student access.

-- Follow up on the Blackboard site to make sure that you are available for student questions and concerns, since they weren't able to meet with you in person.
+Follow up on the Blackboard site to make sure that you are available for student questions and concerns since they weren't able to meet with you in person.
 Block directors and OME will be able to provide access to Blackboard discussions if you do not know how to do so.

 Asynchronous Teaching

 Asynchronous Teaching is any of the activities that students can do on their own time/at their own pace.
 These activities can include reading content/articles, watching videos, completing formative assessments, interacting in online discussions, and many more.
 Asynchronous activities can still have deadlines but are not necessarily completed at the same time other classmates are active.
-The sections below detail different methods and tools for creating asynchronous activities and content.

 Record lectures/videos to post online

-- Tips for recording online videos.
+- Tips for recording online videos

 - Voice-over-PowerPoint